Humanitarian alternatives to offshore detention

 Remember, bringing the refugees back to Australia does not grant them any additional right to settle here permanently.
 But while that process runs its course, their safety and personal welfare is indisputably Australia’s responsibility.

-When we visited Greece and Jordan this year, we saw first hand a range of successful approaches to support refugees that helped them cope while they remain trapped in virtual limbo.
+When we visited Greece and Jordan, we saw first hand a range of successful approaches to support refugees that helped them cope while they remain trapped in virtual limbo.
 The key element in all these approaches was humanitarian intent: if government authorities and organisations designed their solutions from a place of respect, compassion and understanding, positive relationships between refugees and local communities were created.
 Although common sense, we observed this as a practical reality operating in every case, despite the pressure of numbers and the fact that refugees often arrive already traumatised.
 Open, transparent and collaborative efforts to support other human beings in need are powerful and can also create stronger, more tolerant host societies in the process.

 Research also shows clearly that humanitarian approaches operate at a fraction of the cost of detention.